urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

 <details>
 <summary>AWS EKS</summary>

-See the AWS doc [Connecting a cluster](https://docs.aws.amazon.com/eks/latest/userguide/connecting-cluster.html) for a good overview.
+Go to the AWS doc [Connecting a cluster](https://docs.aws.amazon.com/eks/latest/userguide/connecting-cluster.html) for a good overview.

-Once you're connected, you simply run the command to install the Delegate:
+Once you're connected, you simply run the command to install the delegate:

 ```
 kubectl apply -f harness-delegate.yaml